A guide to making your travel dreams a beautiful reality

 When things go wrong, loyalty can help

 We are all hearing more stories of flight cancellations, lost luggage, and overbooked hotels.
 That is why we tend to stick to a loyalty approach to travel.
-As well we are reserving well-reviewed hotels.
+As well, we are reserving well-reviewed hotels.
 When things go wrong, they are more likely to take much better care of you.
-If that flight is canceled, you have a dedicated priority phone number to call that gets you to the front of the line for rescheduling.
-If you don’t like your Avis car, they will do all they can to make you happy.
+If that flight is canceled, you have a dedicated priority phone number to call, which will put you at the front of the line for rescheduling.
+If you’re not satisfied with your Avis car, they will do everything possible to make you happy.
 We have never been bumped from a flight (I hope we haven’t jinxed ourselves).
 Hilton moves the earth for their most loyal customers in our experience.

 That doesn’t exempt us from issues, and they do happen.
 One day, we will write a very long blog post about all the various calamities that have crossed our path during our travels.
 The key is to go with the flow, stay calm, and make the best of it.
-A level head that keeps cool will handle obstacles better.
+A level head that remains calm will handle obstacles more effectively.
 Ultimately, it’s all part of the adventure and the stories you will tell.

 Is travel for free too good to be true?

-A frequent online comment is that this can’t be real; why would credit card companies do this?
+A frequent online comment is that this can’t be real; why would credit card companies do such a thing?
 If you pay your balance at the end of the month, why would they keep giving you points for nothing?

-Here’s the explanation: First, credit cards charge hotel, airline, rental car, and restaurant fees to use their services.
+Here’s the explanation: First, credit cards charge fees to use services from hotels, airlines, rental car companies, and restaurants.
 Depending on the card, this fee would be 3-5% of your total bill.
 So even if you pay your balance in full monthly, the bank still rakes in the dough!

-Their real goal is for you to pay interest, while they make money hand over fist.
+Their real goal is for you to pay interest, while they make a fortune.
 Stay disciplined, and you both come out ahead.
 It isn’t too good to be true, but it is an incredible financial coup if you learn to play the game right.

 Preparing for the unexpected costs

 Travel, as in life, is not without risk.
-You can get most of your trip for free but unexpected costs can turn that upside down.
+You can get most of your trip for free, but unexpected costs can turn that upside down.
 The key is to guard against costs that could skyrocket quickly.
 The best way to do that is to buy travel insurance.
 Travel insurance can protect you from financial ruin.
-Our strongest warning here is not to rely on the medical insurance part of what comes free with your credit card.
+Our strongest warning here is not to rely on the medical insurance that comes free with your credit card.
 It is awful!
-We love the Chase Sapphire Reserve, but the total coverage for medical issues is $2500, which won’t cover much.
+We love the Chase Sapphire Reserve, but its total coverage for medical issues is $ 2,500, which won’t cover much.

 Travel insurance can be very affordable if you do it right.
-It just takes a little education to make you an empowered consumer.
+It just takes a little education to empower you as a consumer.
 Check out our blog post on the importance of travel insurance and where to buy great and affordable coverage here.

 Another cost aspect to consider is Emergency Medical Evacuation coverage.
 Travel insurance offers generous evacuation coverage but, in most cases, only covers your evacuation to the closest hospital that can handle the severity of your condition.
 That is very important, but in most cases, it won’t transport you back to the United States.
 You could spend weeks in a foreign hospital.
 Companies like Medjet will get you home to a hospital of your choice at no cost.
 If you are seriously ill, the last place you want to be is in a hospital where you can’t speak the language and care is substandard.
-Learn more from our blog post on medical evacuation membership here.
+Learn more about our medical evacuation membership in our blog post here.

 You can travel for free or at a reasonable cost and live your travel dreams!